Top Rated Beach Tour to Icacos Cay

 Top Rated Tours to Caracoles & La Parguera Bioluminescent Bay

-Mar Chiquita is one of the most beloved beaches on the north coast by locals yet it remains nice and uncrowded during weekdays from September to mid May.
+Mar Chiquita is one of the most beloved beaches on the north coast, one of the most photographed beaches for its picturesque shape and landscape.
+Although popular, it is a great beach to get away from crowds during weekdays from September to mid-May.
+On weekends and holiday weeks, it has a festive ambiance, and there are more food vendors and artisans.
 During the summer months when the water is calm, it is a good spot for snorkeling in shallow waters.
 During the winter months, the water is more playful and more care should be taken when swimming.

 Top Rated Tours to Mar Chiquita Beach & Nearby Attractions

 Luquillo Beach formally named Balneario La Monserrate is the most popular beach on the east coast, often combined with a day trip to El Yunque Rainforest.
 The water is calm, the beach is wide and the sand is firm making it wonderful for a long romantic walk and horseback ride.
 The landscape is one of the most attractive on the island with El Yunque as the backdrop.
 Like Boqueron, Luquillo is known for the abundance of palm trees, creating that tropical vibe visitors dream of on vacation.
 When you’re hungry, just steps from the beach you can enjoy delicious Piña Coladas served right on the pineapple, and try traditional frituras (traditional Puerto Rican fritters).
 Just outside of the beach park, you can have a gastronomic cultural experience at the Luquillo Kiosks at non-tourist prices since locals go there daily.

 Fun Beach Day Itinerary: Explore El Yunque National Rainforest, then head to Luquillo Beach and Luquillo Kiosks.

 Map - Luquillo Beach - Luquillo, Puerto Rico